Tickets on sale for the 75th annual Christmas with Wartburg

-Tickets sales begin Monday, Oct.
-25, for shows at 3 and 7:30 p.m.
-Saturday, Dec.
-4 and at 2 p.m.
-Sunday, Dec.
-4 in Wartburg College’s Neumann Auditorium, as well as a performance at 7:30 p.m.
-Friday, Dec.
-3 at Lutheran Church of Hope in West Des Moines.
+Tickets sales began Monday, Oct.
+25, for shows Saturday, Dec.
+4, at 3 and 7:30 p.m., and Sunday, Dec.
+4, at 2 p.m. in Wartburg College’s Neumann Auditorium, as well as a performance Friday, Dec.
+3, at 7:30 p.m. at Lutheran Church of Hope in West Des Moines.

 This year’s production, “All Creation Sings,” was designed and will be directed by Lee Nelson, Wartburg’s Patricia R. Zahn Chair in Choral Conducting.